 The comprehensive atmospheric monitoring program is a joint monitoring program between the National Geospatial Intelligence Agency and ASPECT.
 The purpose of the program is to develop and demonstrate how infrared remote sensing techniques can be used to conduct atmospheric carbon dioxide monitoring.
 The program will also estimate possible carbon dioxide sources from city sized areas.

-January 2014: Grand Canyon Radiological Survey
+Late Spring 2014: Grand Canyon Radiological Survey

 This survey will be conducted per a request from the National Park Service to investigate possible uranium mine drainage into the Grand Canyon.
 The Park Service is interested in addressing any potential impacts to the public and environment from these discharges.
 The project will consist of using a subset of ASPECT equipment that will be installed and flown on a Park Service helicopter.

-Spring 2014: Radiological Background Survey of the National Capitol Region (D.C., VA, MD)
+Summer 2014: Radiological Background Survey of the National Capitol Region (D.C., VA, MD)

 ASPECT is scheduled to fly the second part of a multi-state/county survey of the greater Washington D.C. region.
 The Federal Bureau of Investigations Washington Field Office requested ASPECT to conduct a holistic chemical and a radiological background assessment of the D.C. area.
 Data from this survey will provide emergency response managers with a set of baseline data as related to atmospheric chemicals and the radiological background present in the D.C. area.
 The chemical portion of the survey was completed in January and the radiological portion is scheduled for the fall.